Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">7/23/2024</td>
+<td align="center">7/24/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GVWU0M4QX/the-skylarks-take-flight">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G9DUE0G3V/golden-sunrise">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Operation "Red Night" is canceled and the kids come home to a joyous reunion.
-They've<br>gotten their magic bags and succeeded in their quest.
-But a strange man is<br>going around Akihabara asking all the girls to marry him.</p>
+<p align="center">Thanks to the KANAE system which has been in use for two months, the arrest<br>rate has been going up.
+After Kunai's terrorist attack, Ran is now wanted as a<br>material witness.
+Koki has been transferred to the department in SARG that operates the KANAE<br>system.
+Meanwhile, Shuta has had a falling-out with Koki and Ran.
+His father Rui has<br>gone to Paris to study, so he has been busy taking care of the Aoi<br>Bakery.
+While he is struggling to bake the Golden Sunrise bread which is a specialty<br>of the bakery, he receives an email from Kozue.</p>
 </td>
 </tr>
 </table>